Andrei-M-Bichir/aa-challenge/Readme.md

 - Night mode supported
 - Detail Screen > Alarm button (top bar) > Show a notification after 10 seconds: "Notification from alarm button"
 - Show a notification every time the list of items was changed: "Something was changed"

 - List screen > Menu Add button > Takes user to details screen - Andrei
 - InMemoryDataSource should have at least 3 unit tests in the test package - Andrei
-- Make sure `DiskDataSource` is also storing/updating data - Andrei
+- Make sure `DiskDataSource` is also storing/updating data - Andrei - Done
  - Make Repo - Andrei - Done